[1] 1 2 3 4

 Construction and use of functions will be detailed later in this Tutorial series.

 It’s rare that a data set is complete in every detail.
 Some observations will be missing, while others may be accurately reported as being not available.
-Missing values can be represented in many ways: by a dash -
+Missing values can be represented in many ways: by a dash -, a period ., or even the number 99.

 ## [1] 3 4 NA 5 6 NA